Utah Property Management Associates

-Utah Property Management Associates (UPMA), formerly Zions Securities Corporation (ZSC), is a subsidiary of Property Reserve Inc., which manages property owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints (LDS Church) mostly in Salt Lake City, Utah.
-They manage major corporate, residential, and retail spaces along with parking lots and plazas.
+Utah Property Management Associates (UPMA), formerly Zions Securities Corporation (ZSC), is a subsidiary of Property Reserve Inc., which manages property owned by the Church of Jesus Christ of Latter-day Saints (LDS Church), mostly in Salt Lake City, Utah.
+The company manages major corporate, residential, and retail spaces along with parking lots and plazas.

 History

-Through a two billion dollar investment in the City Creek Center Utah Property Management Associates participated in a five billion dollar Church effort to develop downtown Salt Lake City.
+Zions Securities Corporation was established in February 1922 as a holding and management company for the taxable, for-profit real estate belonging to the LDS Church.
+At the time of its incorporation, this included 52 properties valued at approximately $2 million.
+One notable church-owned property excluded from ZSC's ownership was the Hotel Utah, which was already being managed by a separate company.

+In September 1966, the church incorporated Deseret Management Corporation to manage its for-profit companies, including ZSC.
+Deseret Management Corporation transferred control of ZSC to Property Reserve Inc. (another real estate company affiliated by the LDS Church) in 2010; at the time ZSC was described as a commercial real estate developer.

-In January 2012, Zions Securities Company changed its name to Utah Property Management Associates, LLC.
+In January 2012, ZSC changed its name to Utah Property Management Associates, LLC (UPMA).
 UPMA is part of the Investment Properties Management Department of the LDS Church.

+Through a $2 billion investment in City Creek Center, UPMA participated in a $5 billion church-funded effort to redevelop downtown Salt Lake City in the 2010s.